morganc20/seng-550-final-project/finalReport.md

 ##### Feature Space Refinement:
 - The text and title fields were tokenized and transformed into numerical vectors using vectorization techniques.
-- Common words were filtered out to enhance the relevance of features.
+- Common words (stop words) were filtered out to enhance the relevance of features.
 - The resulting feature vectors were merged to create the final input for the model.
 - The rating field was transformed into a binary classification label.